SheikhDeveloper/person_detection/README.md

 ## Description

-This repository contains the implementation of a function to detect people in the given video.
+This repository contains the implementation of a function to detect people in the given video using a pretrained [YOLOv11](https://docs.ultralytics.com/models/yolo11) model.
 With the function itself, there is a main program to run with customized input and output.

 ## Installation